Can I attend Mass at the Motherhouse?

 Is the labyrinth for public use?

-You are welcome to enter into this rich spiritual tradition by experiencing the barrier-free labyrinth on the Motherhouse campus.
+You can enter this rich spiritual tradition by experiencing the barrier-free labyrinth on the Motherhouse campus.
 It is available daily for private meditation.

 What do the IHM Sisters do?

 We’re committed to responding to the most pressing needs of our times.
 We serve in the United States, Canada, Mexico, Puerto Rico, South Sudan and South Africa.
-Historically, we have ministered in education – and we continue to do so.
-But we can also be found in ministries such as pastoral care, human services, health care and justice.
+Historically, we have ministered in education and continue to do so.
+But we can also be found in pastoral care, human services, health care and justice ministries.

 What is right relationship?